AndersonGACFilho/Micro-compiler/README.md

-# Micro-compiler
+# Microcompiler
-It is a micro compiler, which I made with my friends, as an University Homework;
+ This is a microcompiler created with a library called ANTLR4
+## We use this technologies:
+ For Front-End:
+  we used typescript in ReactJS

+ For Back-End
+  we used typescript with ANTLR and Node